-WELL v1: Feature 54WELL v2: Feature L03
+WELL v1: Feature 54WFIT v2: Feature 1 03

 - This parameter is to be measured on the vertical plane to stimulate the light entering the eye of the occupant. - Sampling points must be representative of common occupant position in the space under regular conditions. - For space types with workstations, this parameter must be measured 45 cm [18 in] above working plane (the surface of a desk may be considered as the working plane for both sitting and standing desk surfaces). - If no working planes are present in the space type (for instance, a living room or a commercial interior before tenant buildout), four measurements are to be conducted at the height indicated in the feature language in orthogonal directions.
 The median value of the four measurements is to be used as the measurement value for each sampling point. - If supplemental lighting is used, the lighting should be turned on and positioned as per regular conditions.
-All supplemental lighting must meet the requirements outlined in section Supplemental Lighting. - The performance testing agent may follow instructions by the project team to turn computer screens (if present) on or off.
+All supplemental lighting must meet the requirements outlined in section Supplemental Lighting. - The WELL Performance Testing Agent may follow instructions by the project team to turn computer screens (if present) on or off.
 However, they are not to alter field conditions in any other way, including influencing or controlling lighting automation (changing brightness levels, color or color temperature), modifying furniture and/or directing the adjustments made by the project team. - The measurements of WELL v1 Feature 54, Part 1.b and WELL v2 Feature L03 are taken under electric lighting only.
 Take measurements at night to avoid daylight contribution. - The measurements of WELL v1 Feature 54, Part 1.a include the contributions of daylight and are measured between 9:00 am and 1:00 pm.
 Thus, for WELL v1 projects, take measurements under both daylight and nighttime conditions.

-- Measurements must be recorded on a vertical plane (perpendicular to the floor) to stimulate the light entering the eye of the occupant. - The measuring instrument must be mounted on a tripod and placed on a stable surface for each measurement. - Ensure that the shadow of the performance testing agent does not fall on the measuring instrument as the measurements are taken.
+- Measurements must be recorded on a vertical plane (perpendicular to the floor) to stimulate the light entering the eye of the occupant. - The measuring instrument must be mounted on a tripod and placed on a stable surface for each measurement. - Ensure that the shadow of the WELL Performance Testing Agent does not fall on the measuring instrument as the measurements are taken.

-• For applicable areas that are not dwelling units, the total number of tests for this parameter is $n=\frac{68N}{N+67}$, where N is the total number of workstations and desks within classrooms.
-For a commercial interior before tenant buildout, use default occupancy assumptions to determine N.
+- For applicable areas that are not dwelling units, the total number of tests for this parameter is $n=\frac{68N}{N+67}$, where N is the total number of workstations and desks within classrooms.
+For a commercial interior before tenant buildout, use default occupancy assumptions to determine N. - The measurements must be distributed across different floors (if applicable). - For dwelling units, take one sample per 2.3 m2 [25 ft2] of area in the applicable rooms.